wiremock/api-template-library/interzoid.com-getcompanymatch/index.md

 ---
 slug: "interzoid-com-getcompanymatch"
-name: "Interzoid Get Company Name Match Similarity Key API"
+title: "Interzoid Get Company Name Match Similarity Key API"
 provider: "interzoid.com"
 description: "This API provides a similarity key used to match with other similar\
   \ company name data, including for purposes of deduplication, fuzzy matching, or\